lo1gr/interview_questions/probability.md

 |                 ------------- | ------------- |
 | Fail to reject |  test            | Content Cell  |
 | Reject         | Type I error | Content Cell  |

+#### 22. There's a game where you are given two fair six-sided dice and asked to roll.
+If the sum of the values on the dice equals seven, then you win $21.
+However, you must pay $5 to play each time you roll both dice.
+Do you play this game?

+36 combinations: 6*6.
+6 possibilities to get 7: 5&2 2&5  3&4 4&3  6&1  1&6
+21*1/6 -5 = -1.5
+negative expectation NO dont play!